aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/standard-format.png)\

-Our standard format allows us to store a data series, as each element represents acceleration at a point in time.
+Our standard format allows us to store a time series, as each element represents acceleration at a point in time.
 We've defined it as an array of arrays of arrays.
 Let's peel back that onion.

 * The first array is just a wrapper to hold the all of the data.
 * The second set of arrays contains one array per data sample taken.
 If our sampling rate is 100 and we sample data for 10 seconds, we'll have $10 * 100$, or 1000, arrays in this second set.